 The End of an Era in Toronto

-Ron Ellis, Jim Pappin and George Armstrong all score in the 3-1 victory over the Montreal Canadiens, in Game 6 of the Stanley Cup Final.
+Ron Ellis, Jim Pappin, and George Armstrong all score in the 3-1 victory over the Montreal Canadiens in Game 6 of the Stanley Cup Final.
 Terry Sawchuk made 40 saves in the championship-clinching win.
 This was the last Stanley Cup won during the “Original Six” era as six expansion teams joined the league the following fall.

-Flyers Own the Day
+Philadelphia Flyers Own the Day

-The Philadelphia Flyers love playing on May 2, because that usually means a playoff win.
-On May 2, 1976, they beat the Boston Bruins 5-2, in Game 3 of the Stanley Cup Semifinals.
+The Flyers love playing on May 2, because that usually means a playoff win.
+On May 2, 1976, they beat the Boston Bruins 5-2 in Game 3 of the Stanley Cup Semifinals.
 Reggie Leach’s insurance goal in the third period extended his goal-scoring streak to seven straight games.
 Rookie Mel Bridgman scored the game-winning goal and added two assists.

 Brian Popp and Brad Marsh set a Flyers’ playoff record on May 2, 1987, to help them advance to the Prince of Wales Conference Finals.
-The duo scored a pair of shorthanded goals just 44 seconds apart in the first period, setting the tone in a 5-1 win over the New York Islanders, in Game 7 of the Patrick Division Final.
+The duo scored a pair of shorthanded goals just 44 seconds apart in the first period, setting the tone in a 5-1 win over the New York Islanders in Game 7 of the Patrick Division Final.

 On May 2, 2000, Andy Delmore scored his first two playoff goals, with the second coming in overtime to give the Flyers a 4-3 at the Pittsburgh Penguins, in Game 3 of the Eastern Conference Semifinals.
-Delmore became just the fifth rookie defenseman in Stanley Cup playoff history to score an overtime goal.
+He became just the fifth rookie defenseman in Stanley Cup playoff history to score an overtime goal.

-Four years later, Keith Primeau scored the only playoff hat trick of his career and added an assist in a 7-2 win over the visiting Maple Leafs, in Game 5 of the Eastern Conference Semifinals.
+Four years later, Keith Primeau scored the only playoff hat trick of his career and added an assist in a 7-2 win over the visiting Maple Leafs in Game 5 of the Eastern Conference Semifinals.
 The Flyers’ captain led the team with nine goals and 16 points during the 2004 postseason.

 The Battle of Quebec Heats Up

-On May 2, 1973, Canadiens’ Hall of Fame goaltender Jacques Plante signed a ten-year contract to become the head coach and general manager of the second-year Quebec Nordiques, in the World Hockey Association.
+On May 2, 1973, Canadiens’ Hall of Fame goaltender Jacques Plante signed a ten-year contract to become the head coach and general manager of the second-year Quebec Nordiques in the World Hockey Association.
 However, the partnership only lasts one season after Plante resigns after a disappointing 1973-74 season.
 He gets back on the ice the following season and plays 31 games for the Edmonton Oilers.

 Between 1984 and 1987, the Canadiens and Nordiques meet in the Adams Division Final three out of the four seasons, with two of those series needing all seven games to decide a winner.
 On May 2, 1985, the Nordiques beat the Canadiens in Game 7, with Peter Stastny scoring in overtime.
 Montreal came back from trailing 2-0 to force overtime before Stastny’s goal ended their season.